Applied Management

 - Completion of BAS application materials

-- Associate degree or 90 credits at junior-level standing with at least a 2.5 cumulative GPA
+- Associate degree or 90 quarter units (junior-level standing) with a minimum cumulative GPA of 2.5

-- English 101 - English Composition with at a least a 2.0 cumulative GPA
+- English 101 English Composition with a minimum grade of 2.0

 General Education Degree Required Courses